Toshiba chairman says banks ready to offer conditional financial support

 At the meetings, Toshiba's explanation did not go beyond what it disclosed at the news conference, the sources said.

-Toshiba is expected to inform its main creditors the finalised writedown figures by the end of this month, said the sources, who were not authorised to discuss the matter publicly.
+Toshiba is expected to inform its main creditors the finalised writedown figures by the end of this month, said the sources, who were not authorized to discuss the matter publicly.

 Some bankers expressed frustration as Toshiba was supposed to have gone through a complete checkup of its financial health after the 2015 accounting scandal that tarnished its image.